 Merchant Choice Routing

-It is an option that merchants can choose to activate on their terminals.
-This feature directs contactless ('tap-and-go') Multi-Network Debit Card transactions through the debit scheme network, which potentially offers the least cost for a transaction.
-This allows the merchant to better manage the costs of accepting payments.
+MCR is an option you can choose to activate on your EFTPOS terminal.
+It sends contactless Multi-Network Debit Card transactions through the eftpos debit scheme network, which potentially offers a lower cost per transaction.
+Therefore, it may help you better manage the costs of accepting payments.

 How does this feature work?

-The feature enables select EFTPOS terminals to process contactless ‘tap-and- go’ Multi-Network Debit Card transactions through the Australian eftpos Network instead of automatically routing them through either the Visa or Mastercard® networks.
-The Merchant Helpdesk can help activate this feature on select terminals allowing it to automatically route such transactions.
+MCR enables enabled EFTPOS terminals to process contactless transactions as ‘eftpos Debit Card’ through the Australian eftpos network instead of treating them as Visa or Mastercard®.
+Our Merchant Helpdesk can help you activate the feature to automatically process transactions through eftpos.

 Multi-Network Debit Cards are debit cards with both Visa and eftpos or both Mastercard and eftpos logos.
-The chip on the card has the capability to be routed via either debit scheme network.
+The chip on the card gives it the capability to be routed via either scheme’s network.

-How can Merchant Choice Routing help lower operating costs?
+How can Merchant Choice Routing help lower my operating costs?

-It gives the merchant a choice.
-Transactions get directed to a debit scheme network which generally attracts lower fees – thereby reducing the merchant’s overall costs.
-Note: This depends on how the merchant fees are structured and priced for different types of transactions.
+MCR gives you a choice.
+Transactions can be directed through a debit scheme network, which generally attracts lower fees – thereby reducing your overall costs.
+Note: this depends on how your fees are structured and priced for different types of transactions.

 |Mastercard and Visa Routing

-How do I activate this feature for my EFTPOS terminals?
+How do I activate my MCR for my EFTPOS terminals?

-Merchant Choice Routing is set at a Merchant Number (MID) level and applies to all EFTPOS terminals with Merchant Choice Routing capability.
-To find out more or enable Merchant Choice Routing on your terminals, contact the Merchant Helpdesk or speak to your Relationship Manager.
+Merchant Choice Routing is set at a merchant (MID) level, so MCR activation will apply to all the EFTPOS terminals (with MCR capability) linked to each account.
+To find out more, or to enable MCR on your terminals, contact our Merchant Helpdesk or speak to your Relationship Manager.